 - Make a sandwiches out of it!

 - Add to pasta.
-They especially go great with my Cherry Tomato and Basil Pasta!
+They especially go great with my Cherry Tomato and Basil Pasta and Lemon Garlic Parmesan Pasta!

 - And hello salad!!
 I think you need some of that grilled chicken on you!